-- No fees or obligation to tip
+No interest or tip requirement

-- Limits start at $20
+Limits start at $20

-- Must be used for Chime spending account
+Must be used for Chime checking account

 How Chime SpotMe works: Fees, features and requirements

-SpotMe lets you overdraft your Chime account when you make a purchase with your debit card.
-Limits start at $20, but account history and regular deposits let you increase your limit to $100.
-But ATM withdrawals and ACH transfers don’t qualify.
+SpotMe allows you to overdraft up to $200 from your checking account when you make a purchase with your debit card or withdraw cash from an ATM.
+Limits start at $20, but account history and regular deposits may let you increase your limit up to $200.
+But Pay Anyone transfers, ChimeCheckbook and ACH transfers don’t qualify.